Minimizing the Negative Impact of Pest Control in Bangladesh

 One of the best ways to avoid the negative impact of pest control measures is the safe use of chemicals.
 It works quickly and spreads low toxicity.
 Here are some points to avoid a bad impact:

-Follow the instructions: Read and follow the instructions on the label.
+Follow the instructions on the level.

-Wear protective clothing: Wear a safety dress while spraying.
+Wear a safety dress while spraying.

-Avoid bad weather: Don’t spray while it is raining or there are strong winds.
+Don’t spray while it is raining or there are strong winds.

 Regulatory framework